- What Makes the Best Versioning in Online Backup

 Using the online dashboard, you’ll be able to execute manual backups and recover files, which is useful for remote management.
 The online interface is as good as the desktop one.

 The level of encryption is AES 256-bit.
 TLS/SSL protects your data in-transit.
 For protection from ransomware, you can use a novel feature called Acronis Active Protection.
 If it fails, you can rely on versioning to help retrieve your files.
 There’s no two-factor authentication.

-Acronis lets you scramble your files before sending them to the cloud.
+Acronis lets you Best Online Backup with File Versioning 2021: a Copy of a Copy of a Copy… before sending them to the cloud.
 The process requires you to use a password that only you know.
 The files will remain encrypted until you decrypt them.
 That means Acronis is zero-knowledge.

 Acronis’s data centers use key cards, biometric scanning, patrols and monitoring to discourage intruders.
 You don’t have to worry about natural disasters and fires, since the infrastructure can handle them.

 Other Reasons We Like Acronis True Image 2018